Skip to main content

 • Some leafy, green vegetables and certain mushrooms.

-"It is difficult to get enough vitamin D from food alone but including these food sources in your diet will help," adds Porter.
+"It is difficult to get enough vitamin D from food alone," adds Porter.
+"But including these food sources in your diet will help."

-The BDA makes it clear that sunshine - not food - is where you get most of your vitamin D. Crucially, even a healthy diet that includes the food listed above is unlikely to provide sufficient levels.
+The BDA makes it clear that sunshine - not food - is where you get most of your vitamin D. Even a healthy diet that includes the food listed above is unlikely to provide sufficient levels.

 One-a-day supplements

-This is where vitamin D supplements can make all the difference this winter, so long as you combine them with a healthy, balanced diet and time outdoors.
+Vitamin D supplements can make all the difference - so long as you combine them with a healthy, balanced diet and time outdoors.

-According to official guidance on the PHE website, you should take a daily supplement of 10 micrograms3.
-Babies under 1 year need slightly less, between 8.5 and 10 micrograms unless they have over 500 ml of fortified formula milk daily.
+According to official guidance on the PHE website, you - including all pregnant and breast feeding women - should take a daily supplement of 10 micrograms (400 international units - IU) during autumn and winter.
+Babies under 1 year need slightly less - between 8.5 and 10 micrograms - unless they have over 500 millilitres of fortified formula milk daily.

 Vitamin D supplements and multivitamins are widely available to purchase from supermarkets, health food shops, and pharmacies.
-An added bonus for parents, they can come in many forms such as flavoured chewable sweets, making them more appealing to children.
-Pregnant or breastfeeding woman, as well as children aged 6 months to 4 years, may qualify for 'Healthy Start' vitamins containing vitamin D.
+They can come in many forms such as flavoured chewable sweets, making them more appealing to children.
+Pregnant or breastfeeding women - as well as children aged 6 months to 4 years - may qualify for 'Healthy Start' vitamins containing vitamin D.

 symptom checker